 Will I have to get planning permission?

 Not in the vast majority of cases.
 However, if you want your solar PV system to be ground mounted on your land, if your property is part of a world heritage site, or is listed, then planning permission would likely have to be sought in advance.
-We will provide full assistance in completing applications and supplying any information requested to ensure the process is as quick and easy as possible.
+We manage the planning process for you, and if during this process we identify that your project needs to change we will requote accordingly.

 For more helpful information see our Solar Panel FAQ’s page.